 Sec.
-509. Tribal Gaming Commission - Creation.
+508. Tribal Gaming Commission - Creation.

 There is hereby authorized and created the Chitimacha Gaming Commission.
 The Tribal Commission shall consist of three members, two of whom shall be associate members and one of whom shall be Chairman, and at least two of which must be members of the Tribe.
-The associate members shall devote such time and attention to their duties as is necessary to completely fulfill their responsibilities.
-The Chairman shall serve on a full-time basis.
-All members shall be appointed by the

-Tribal Council which shall also set their terms of compensation.
+The Chairman and members shall devote such time and attention to their duties as is necessary to completely fulfill their responsibilities.
+All members shall be appointed by the Tribal Council which shall also set their terms of compensation.
 Prior to appointment, the Tribe shall conduct an investigation of the backgrounds and personal histories of candidates for positions on the Tribal Commission in order to insure that no person may serve on the Tribal Commission unless they meet the licensing standards otherwise applicable to applicants for a Tribal gaming license.
 Vacancies shall be filled, on an interim or permanent basis, by appointment of the Tribal Council.
 No member of the Tribal Commission, nor any member of the immediate family of any member of the Tribal Commission may: